 \section{Abstract}

-We provide upper bounds on the perturbation of invariant subspaces of normal matrices \corrected{measured using a metric on the space of vector subspaces of $\mathbb{C}^n$ in terms of the spectrum of the unperturbed matrix only.} We apply the result to a graph perturbation problem.
+We provide upper bounds on the perturbation of invariant subspaces of normal matrices \corrected{measured using a metric on the space of vector subspaces of $\mathbb{C}^n$ in terms of the spectrum of both the unperturbed \& perturbed matrices, as well as, spectrum of the unperturbed matrix only.
+The results presented give tighter bounds than the Davis-Khan $\sin\Theta$ theorem.} We apply the result to a graph perturbation problem.